osrf-migration/servicesim-wiki/Using a different robot.md

         </launch>

-    This file will:
+    This will:

     * Launch Gazebo running the competition software
     * Launch the `segway_description` file
     * Spawn the `segway` model into the world

-    It will not:
+    This will not:

     * Launch any controllers for the robot
     * Work with the example solution